 You can use a Snowflake catalog to configure access to Snowflake in the following deployments:

-Follow these steps to begin creating a catalog for Snowflake:
+Follow these steps to create a catalog for Snowflake:

 The Cloud provider configuration is necessary to allow Starburst Galaxy to correctly match catalogs and clusters.